pedrojlucas/udacityproject3/README.md

 And finally, as we have also done with our AutoML model, we have registered the model in the Azure ML environment:

 ![hyperdrive_modelregistered](/screenshots/Hyperdrive_bestmodelUI.jpg)

-In order to get a better model:

-- Try some feature engineering techniques.
-- Try to increase the number of hyperparameters to optimize.
-- Rise the number of iterations for the Hyperdrive hyperparameter optimization.
-- Try some more sophisticated algorithms.
-I can increase accuracy at the cost of getting a more black-box like model.

 ## Model Deployment